ntrupin/abstractml/README.md

 - Create a strict grammar to enforce clean code
 - Maintain a simple, powerful syntax to provide maximum functionality with a minimal learning curve

-## What is LineScript?
+## What is AbstractML?

-LineScript is a compiled programming language that is written in statements broken up by line to represent the page structure.
-It is compiled into a valid HTML document at runtime using the LineCompiler, and can be used to create real webpages.
+AbstractML is a compiled language that is written in statements broken up by line to represent the page structure.
+It is compiled into a valid HTML document at runtime using the compiler, and can be used to create real webpages.

 The structure of the document is inspired by a combination of [Elm](https://elm-lang.org) and [Haskell](https://haskell.org), while the tag names are close alterations of HTML.
-This leads to extremely clean code that is familiar to anyone who has developed for the web, making LineScript the perfect beginner and expert language.
+This leads to extremely clean code that is familiar to anyone who has developed for the web, making AbstractML the perfect beginner and expert language.

-## Why LineScript?
+## Why AbstractML?

-We believe that you should use LineScript because it provides a crisp, clean alternative to boring old HTML.
+We believe that you should use AbstractML because it provides a crisp, clean alternative to boring old HTML.
 What could be done in HTML with this:

 ```html
 <!doctype html>